marveloper-8/dept-management-server/README.md

 # Department Management API
+## NOTE: You can only login with username: "testuser", password: "password123"

 ## Project Overview
 A robust backend API for managing departments and sub-departments, built with NestJS, GraphQL, TypeORM, and PostgreSQL.
 The application supports user authentication, department creation, and hierarchical department management.